WilliamZekaiWang/masters-thesis/thesis_structure.md

 * What is DNA?
 How does it relate to proteins?
     * How does our body use these proteins for daily function?
-    > Papers on protein regulation
-    > Papers on central dogma?
 * Why do some diseases have a genetic basis?
-    * How can we predict prognosis given DNA seqeunce?
+    * And just as importantly, how do we know there is a genetic basis?
+Can we predict prognosis given DNA seqeunce?
     * Provide example of cystic fibrosis, tay-sachs etc.
-    > Cite respective papers on cystic fibrosis, Tay–Sachs disease
 * How can we analyze the genome?
     > Papers on seqeuncing technology review